arkohut/memos/README.md

 This adds the `builtin_vlm` plugin to the default plugin list.

-#### 4. Restart Memos Service
+#### 4. Restart Pensieve Service

 ```sh
 memos stop
 memos start
 ```

-After restarting the Memos service, wait a moment to see the data extracted by VLM in the latest screenshots on the Memos web interface:
+After restarting the Pensieve service, wait a moment to see the data extracted by VLM in the latest screenshots on the Pensieve web interface:

 ![image](./docs/images/single-screenshot-view-with-minicpm-result.png)

 If you do not see the VLM results, you can:

-- Use the command `memos ps` to check if the Memos process is running normally
+- Use the command `memos ps` to check if the Pensieve process is running normally
 - Check for error messages in `~/.memos/logs/memos.log`
 - Confirm whether the Ollama model is loaded correctly (`ollama ps`)

 ### Full Indexing

-Memos is a compute-intensive application.
+Pensieve is a compute-intensive application.
 The indexing process requires the collaboration of OCR, VLM, and embedding models.
-To minimize the impact on the user's computer, Memos calculates the average processing time for each screenshot and adjusts the indexing frequency accordingly.
+To minimize the impact on the user's computer, Pensieve calculates the average processing time for each screenshot and adjusts the indexing frequency accordingly.
 Therefore, not all screenshots are indexed immediately by default.

 If you want to index all screenshots, you can use the following command for full indexing: